iftechfoundation/twine-cookbook/pages/starting/twine2/firststory.md

 With the passage closed, it's now time to play it!

-The bottom menu in the Passage View is the Story Menu.
-It allows for changing details about the story, navigating back to the Story Listing, and, for right now, playing a story.

-Click on the "Play" button in the bottom, right-hand corner.
+On the top menu bar, click Build.
+Then from the Build menu, click Play.
 Twine 2 will the open up the story as a HTML file in a web browser.

 ![Play Example](./images/starting-play-example.png "Play Example")